How Long After a Car Accident Can You Sue in Florida?

 Why Should You File a Lawsuit Sooner Rather than Later?

-Filing a lawsuit before the statute of limitations nears is recommended.
+Filing a lawsuit before the statute of limitations nears is essential.
 When you file before the deadline, it shows the defendant you are serious and committed to pursuing your claim.

 It also ensures you don’t inadvertently miss the deadline entirely.
 Filing a lawsuit doesn’t mean you expect your case to go to trial.
 In fact, most cases in litigation resolve before the case reaches the point of setting a trial date.